epklein/epklein.github.io/_pages/about/vtex.md

 As head of engineering of the Channel Management team inside the Merchant Journey, I lead the teams that have the mission to:

-- Develop and maintain solutions that enable merchants to manage their sales channels in VTEX platform;
+- Develop and maintain solutions that enable merchants to manage their sales channels in the VTEX platform;
 - Develop and maintain native integrations to external sales channels that are strategic for VTEX;
-- Deliver solutions that enable VTEX partner ecosystem to develop apps that allow our merchants to connect to a variety of sales channels.
+- Deliver solutions that enable the VTEX partner ecosystem to develop apps that allow our merchants to connect to a variety of sales channels.

 #### Portuguese